-- (NET0180: CAT II) The IAO will ensure all network IP address ranges are properly registered with the .MIL Network Information Center (NIC). - (NET0185: CAT II) The IAO will ensure that all addresses used within the site's SIPRNet infrastructure are authorized .mil addresses that have been registered and assigned to the activity.
+- (NET0180: CAT II) The IAO/NSO will ensure all network IP address ranges are properly registered with the .MIL Network Information Center (NIC). - (NET0185: CAT II) The IAO/NSO will ensure that all addresses used within the site's SIPRNet infrastructure are authorized .mil addresses that have been registered and assigned to the activity.
+RFC1918 addresses are not permitted. - (NET0186: CAT III) The Router Administrator will block all BOGON / Martian, and private IP addresses from traversing the IP WAN.
+The Router Administrator will have a procedure in place to check for changes and modify the BOGON/Martian list on a monthly basis.